r-barnes/sdr33_triangulation/README.md

 channel, which was otherwise uncrossable.
 When taking data in the field, each pair of points should be noted so this file can later be created.

-The blue squares depicte the four station locations used to
+The output of running the program is a comma-separated value file where station locations, prism-observed points, and triangulated points are all noted.
+An example based on the aforementioned data is shown below.
+The blue squares are the station locations from which the triangulations were made, the red diamonds are points surveyed with the prism, and the yellow triangles are the triangulated points.

 ![Example of graphed output of the triangulation program](channel.png)